Adult Programs @ Joslyn

 February 16, 2014 @ 2 PM

-Presented by Gregory Bucher, Classical and Near Eastern Studies, this talk will complement Joslyn’s special exhibition, Poseidon and the Sea: Myth, Cult, and Daily Life.
+"The Power of Water in Early Christian Art" presented by Gregory Bucher, Classical and Near Eastern Studies, this talk will complement Joslyn’s special exhibition, Poseidon and the Sea: Myth, Cult, and Daily Life.

 March 30 @ 2 PM